 Pour a few tablespoons of olive oil in a saucepan on high heat.
 Add about 1/2 of chopped onion.

-Pour cream mixture into onions.
+Pour milk slurry mixture into onions.

 Add eight ounces of softened cream cheese.
 Stir in until fully melted.